salman9011/Restaurant-site/README.md

 # Food fire APP

-Namaste Food is a web application designed to help users discover and explore various restaurants.
+Food fire is a web application designed to help users discover and explore various restaurants.
 With intuitive search functionalities, detailed restaurant information, and a user-friendly interface, Namaste Food aims to enhance the dining experience for users.

 ## Table of Contents